Macroom Castle – A Fortified Riverside Landmark in County Cork

 Getting There

-Macroom lies about 40 minutes by car from Cork City and Cork Airport.
-Regular Bus 233 services run from Cork’s Parnell Place bus station to Macroom.
+Macroom lies about 40 minutes by car from Cork City and Cork Airport, situated on the N22 national primary route.
+Regular Bus Éireann 233 services run from Cork’s Parnell Place bus station to Macroom.
 Once in town, the castle sits on the western side of the central square, a short walk from the main street and the River Sullane bridge.

-The surrounding public park provides benches and open space for a picnic.
-While the interior of the gatehouse is not open to the public, the exterior can be explored at any time during opening hours.
-The site is not currently listed as fully wheelchair‑accessible due to historic stone steps and uneven ground.
+The surrounding public park provides benches and open space for picnics.
+The site is not currently listed as fully wheelchair-accessible due to historic stone steps, uneven parkland ground, and the steep riverbank near the ruin.
+Dogs are welcome on leads throughout the demesne.